Health-Informatics-UoN/carrot-transform/work-me.md

 delete this before merging with main

+this branch has the functionality to read/write from s3 buckets as if they're `.tsv` or `.csv`

 this branch includes the functionality to write data to s3 buckets intest of csv files. oddly; these are pretty simmilar.